Become part of the story of EIFF

 About The Festival

-Edinburgh International Film Festival turns 70 years old in 2017, and in celebration we are delighted to present some of the many highlights from the world's longest continually running film festival.
+Edinburgh International Film Festival turned 70 years old in 2017, and in celebration we are delighted to present some of the many highlights from the world's longest continually running film festival.

 EIFF began life as the "International Festival of Documentary Films" in 1947, founded by the Edinburgh Film Guild, the world's oldest film society. and opened by John Grierson, founder of the British documentary movement.